 10 Reasons Tokyo DisneySea Is Disney’s Best Park

 As for its pioneering status in the world of theme parks, that makes Disneyland more historically significant and important than Tokyo DisneySea, but it does not make it better.
-The fact that Walt Disney actually walked down Main Street USA in Disneyland is a ‘bragging right’ that Disneyland fans will always have over fans of every other theme park, but again, that’s about history not current quality.
+The fact that Walt Disney actually walked down Main Street USA in Disneyland is a ‘bragging right’ that Disneyland fans will always have over fans of every other theme park, but whether Star Wars: Galaxy’s Edge or Fantasy Springs is the superior land has zilch to do with Walt.

 As for why Tokyo DisneySea is the best Disney theme park in the world?
 Here are 10 (of many) reasons why…